bicCluster/learning-cluster/README.md

 2. When setting the iptable protection, make sure you don't block the SSH.
 Just set the iptable on the `losalamos` according to the iptable minimum requirements table shown above.
 3. When you are setting the iptable protection, if you want to set the REJECT all -- any any anywhere anywhere reject-with icmp-host-prohibited, make sure that you should first accpet the port 22 and port 8080, or you may lose the SSH connection.
 After that, it might become very slow to connect through SSH but it can still use SSH to connect.
 So do not panic and be patient.
 4. For minimum iptables protection, as you can see in the principle figure above, for the local processes as the host `losalamos`, it seems you can drop some of the PREROUTING, FORWARD, or INPUT.
 But after attempting, the PREROUTING cannot be changed.
 Therefore, you can change FORWARD and INPUT for protecting.
 After setting, you can also use `nmap losalamos.pc.cs.cmu.edu` and  `nmap losalamos.pc.cs.cmu.edu -Pn` to see the status of the PORT for protecting status checking.
-5. Remember when you use a machine outside cluster to SSH in losalamos, you should try `ssh username@losalamos.pc.cs.cmu.edu`.
+5. Remember when you use a machine outside cluster to SSH in losalamos, you should try `ssh username@losalamos.pc.cs.cmu.edu`(before try this command, make sure that you have added the IP address of losalamos to the hosts file on your laptop, like this `128.x.x.x losalamos.pc.cs.cmu.edu`, otherwise you need to use `ssh username@128.x.x.x`, here `128.x.x.x` is the IP address of losalamos, you can check it on losalamos using command `ifconfig`).
 Do #not# use its subnet IP adress.
-But inside the cluster, each machine can access another through either domain name or subnet IP(10.X.X.X).
+But inside the cluster, each machine can access another through either domain name or subnet IP (`10.x.x.x`).
 6. Apart from the above mentioned ports, remember to also accept the port for the additional service that is required to be enabled (E.g. port 8088 for Zepplin in our case).
 7. The IP tables are stored in memory.
 You should save their state in case a reboot is required (**Do not** reboot for any reason, if avoidable).
 [This](http://www.cyberciti.biz/faq/how-do-i-save-iptables-rules-or-settings/) tells you how to do it.
 8. It is also a good idea to keep a backup of your command history, in case you want to repeat what you did earlier, or if you want to figure out at which step you were probably going wrong.
 This can be done using